A Region-based Randers Geodesic Approach for Image Segmentation: Interactive Image Segmentation

-The region-based energy $\Psi$ is set as the Bhattacharyya coefficient~\citep{michailovich2007image} of the probability distribution functions (PDFs) of the gray levels or colors inside and outside $\cC$, respectively denoted by $\mathfrak{H}_{\rm in}$ and $\mathfrak{H}_{\rm out}$.
+The region-based appearance term $\Psi$ is set as the Bhattacharyya coefficient~\citep{michailovich2007image} of the histograms of the image colors inside and outside $\cC$, respectively denoted by $\mathfrak{H}_{\rm in}$ and $\mathfrak{H}_{\rm out}$.
 The Bhattacharyya coefficient can be expressed as